Russia-Ukraine War: What to know on Day 6 of Russian assault - NewsBreak

 It was the first time the Russian military hit the center of the city of 1.5 million people, though shells have been hitting residential neighborhoods for days.

-Hours later, more Russian shelling struck Kyiv’s main TV tower and holocaust memorial, killing five people and injuring five others, according to Ukrainian officials.
-TV broadcasts were temporarily knocked offline, but some channels were up and running again a short time later.
+Hours later, Russian shelling struck Kyiv’s main TV tower and holocaust memorial, killing five people and injuring five others, according to Ukrainian officials.
+The blast knocked TV broadcasts off the air for a short time.

 WHERE IS THAT MASSIVE RUSSIAN CONVOY?